whisthq/monitor-webserver/README.md

 black {source_file_or_directory}
 ```

+To run it on the whole project, simply run `black .`.
 Black doesn't provide many options.
 You can list them by running `black --help`: